adinfinitum225/final_project/README.md

 ## Overview

 <!-- Selected topic -->
+This project will look at employment outcomes for graduates from secondary education.
+The goal is to predict outcomes for areas that don't already have a source of this information.
 <!-- Reason why we selected it -->
+There are only a few states that have good coverage of data on employment outcomes after graduation from secondary education.
+By training the machine learning model on this data we hope to predict outcomes in other states as well.
 <!-- Description of the source of data -->
+The source of the data is [The United States Census Bureau](http://www.census.gov/).
 <!-- Question the analysis will answer -->
+The analysis will allow us to decide which institutions of secondary education are likely to provide good employment outcomes for graduates.

 ### Amazon S3 links